rancher/rancher-docs/docs/pages-for-subheaders/monitoring-and-alerting.md

 ## Known Issues

-There is a [known issue](https://github.com/rancher/rancher/issues/28787#issuecomment-693611821) that K3s clusters require more than the alloted default memory.
+There is a [known issue](https://github.com/rancher/rancher/issues/28787#issuecomment-693611821) that K3s clusters require more than the allotted default memory.
 If you enable monitoring on a K3s cluster, set `prometheus.prometheusSpec.resources.memory.limit` to 2500 Mi and `prometheus.prometheusSpec.resources.memory.request` to 1750 Mi.

 See [Debugging High Memory Usage](../how-to-guides/advanced-user-guides/monitoring-alerting-guides/debug-high-memory-usage.md) for advice and recommendations.